Tristan Thompson Desperate To Win Khloe Kardashian Back, Per ‘Radar’

 As previously reported by The Inquisitr, Khloe Kardashian and Tristan Thompson may have split back in February, but the reality star has defended her former boyfriend in at least one area, and that is his parenting.

-Khloe recently revealed via social media that despite the fact that Tristan has been unfaithful to her twice in the past and broken her heart, he is still a good father to their daughter, True.
+Khloe recently revealed, via social media, that despite the fact that Tristan has been unfaithful to her twice in the past and has broken her heart, he is still a good father to their daughter, True.

 Kardashian was recently contacted by a fan who told her to keep her head up, and praised her for being a strong single mother without Thompson in the picture.
 However, Khloe stood up for Tristan, thinking the writer of the comment for the love and support, but revealing that the basketball player was actually a very good dad, and that she would never put their daughter, True, in the middle of her own drama.

 Meanwhile, Hollywood Life reports that Khloe is still very hurt and upset with Tristan following his second cheating scandal in the span of a year.
-A source claims that Kardashian has “no plans” to reach out to her ex as he has shown her nothing but disrespect.
+A source claims that Kardashian has “no plans” to reach out to her ex, as he has shown her nothing but disrespect.

 Fans can see more of Khloe Kardashian and Tristan Thompson’s relationship when Keeping Up With the Kardashians returns for new episodes later this month.